ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/ingress-with-multiple-hosts.md

 # Create Ingress With Multiple Hosts

-TLS certificates for ALB Listeners can be automatically discovered with hostnames from Ingress resources if the `alb.ingress.kubernetes.io/certificate-arn` annotation is not specified.

-The controller will attempt to discover TLS certificates from the `tls` field in Ingress and `host` field in Ingress rules.

-!!! note
-    You need to explicitly specify to use `HTTPS` listener with `alb.ingress.kubernetes.io/listen-ports` annotation.

-The Certificate Discovery can be either via Ingress rule `host` or Ingress `tls`.
-In this tutorial, we'll explore certificate discovery using the `tls` field in Ingress.
+You can use the `host` field to match the host in the rules.
+A listener rule will be created for each of the hosts defined in ingress rules.

 ## Prerequisite